 Entangled ant vision, Bongil Bongil, northern NSW, 2024

-The 90 layers of the collage comprise my macro photographs from observational fieldwork in Bongil Bongil National Park, south of Coffs Harbour, NSW.
-The organisms are identified with assistance from the citizen science platform iNaturalist, and are listed at the bottom of this page.
+The photomontage was slowly constructed into over 90 layers using macro photographs that were taken during in-situ observation in Bongil Bongil National Park, south of Coffs Harbour, NSW.
+The organisms in the work were identified with assistance from the citizen science platform iNaturalist, and are listed at the bottom of this page.

 The mock-up below illustrates the project’s planned final design – to offer an immersive experience of the ant’s scale and perspective.
-It will be augmented by an original audio track based on the ant’s ability to sense vibrations in place of conventional sound.
+The immersive experience will be augmented by an original audio track based on the ant’s ability to sense vibrations in place of conventional sound.

 What is in the collage?